He blogs at:

 He has also written books about religion, drawing on his tenure as religion reporter for the Chicago Daily News, 1968-1978, and his previous 18 years as a Jesuit.

-— Bending the Rules recounts interviews with 34 veteran pastors from around the United States, including the still knotty question of admitting the divorced and remarried to the sacraments, on which the interviewed priests almost to a man held a permissive, liberal position such as has been debated in the last few years.
+— Bending the Rules recounts interviews with 34 veteran pastors from around the United States, including the still knotty question — under Pope Francis — of admitting the divorced and remarried to the sacraments.
+On this issue the interviewed priests almost to a man held a permissive, liberal position such as has been debated in the last few years.

 * A Short History of Oak Park: Volume One, 2004-2005, a Blithe Spirit Publication, 2009.

 — This short history is an informal account based on monthly columns by Bowman in the Wednesday Journal of Oak Park & River Forest (Illinois).
 It reports events with commentary, catching the flavor of Oak Park, where Bowman lived as a boy in the 30s and 40s.
 He and his wife lived there 1970-2015 and raised their six children there.

 Corporate History and other commissioned books:

 * Beyond Burnham: An Illustrated History of Planning for the Chicago Region, by Joseph P. Schwieterman and Alan P. Mammoser, Lake Forest College Press, 2009 — for which Bowman did editing and research

-* Good Guys Finish First: Reflections of a CEO and How To Start a De Novo Community Bank, by C. Paul Johnson with Jim Bowman (editor), 2004
+* Good Guys Finish First: Reflections of a CEO and How To Start a De Novo Community Bank, by C. Paul Johnson with Jim Bowman, 2004

 * Winston & Strawn: The First 150 Years, history of a Chicago law firm, 2004; Bowman was a researcher and writer for this project.